AhmedxTamer/MIA_Phase-1_Tasks_Repo/README.md

 ## 22. :
             - short for ""

+# Linux Directories
+* access any directory by using "cd [dierectory_name] (EXAMPLE: cd bin)
+## 1. /
+            - called root directory
+            - contains all Linux directories
+            - cd /  :change directory to /
+## 2. /home
+            - ~$    :means you are using /home
+            - cd ~  :change directory to /home
+## 3. /dev
+            - contains external devices
+            -
+## 3. /boot
+            - contains device boot files
+            - DON'T PLAY WITH IT
+## 4. /etc
+            - extra stuff
+            - (preferably) DON'T PLAY WITH IT TOO
+## 5. /var
+            - log files and variables
+            - we review it if the system is crashing or something along those lines
+## 6. /bin
+            -
+## 7. /
+            -
+## 8. /
+            -

 # Some helpful tips & shortcuts
 1. use tab key when typing file_name.file_extension to auto complete the name
 2. ^ means ctrl key
 3. ^C means: cancel process / kill process / exit
 5. you can use multiple options with one command at the same time.
 EXAMPLE: ls -l -a
 6.